G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 ## What is the "Add logs from origin shielding" option?

-If you are using the <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/enable-and-configure-origin-shielding" target="_blank">Origin Shielding</a> feature, we recommend that you enable the "Add logs from rigin shielding" option.
+If you are using the <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/enable-and-configure-origin-shielding" target="_blank">Origin Shielding</a> feature, we recommend that you enable the "Add logs from origin shielding" option.
 This means that the report will include not only requests to cache services, but also those to the pre-cache server.
 As a result, you will receive more detailed information on resource usage.

 **Note**: If your account does not have "Origin Shielding" switched on, this option will not be available when setting up Raw logs.